kernelci/kernelci-api/README.md

 thing to do is create a user account.
 For example, with a user called `bob` and a password `hello`:

+### Set ALGORITHM and ACCESS_TOKEN_EXPIRE_MINUTES in environment file

+We need to specify algorithm for JWT token encoding and decoding.
+ALGORITHM variable needs to be passed in the parameter for that.
+ALGORITHM is set default to HS256.
+We have used ACCESS_TOKEN_EXPIRE_MINUTES variable to set expiry time on generated jwt access token.
+ACCESS_TOKEN_EXPIRE_MINUTES is set default to None.
+If user wants to change any of the above variable, It should be added to .env file.
+Please refer env.sample to add variable to .env file.

 ### Get a password hash

 The passwords are not stored in clear in the database, instead a hash of them